Namsinh/CPSC354-blog/Project_Instructions.md

 git clone https://github.com/Namsinh/CPSC354-blog.git
 ```

-* Change to the directory where you cloned the repository by entering this commnand:
+* Change to the directory where you cloned the repository by entering this command:

 ```
 cd CPSC354-blog